dreamdata-io/tap-webcrm/README.md

 # Note

+### singer.io compliance

 As of right now, the tap does not support `--discovery` or the `--catalog` argument.
 This was build in a rush before completely understanding those concepts.
 They are on the roadmap however, but right now, what would normally be achieved through the `--catalog` argument, ie. filtering fields etc. is achieved in the `--config` argument in the `streams` field.
 See the below example of how to exclude fields for instance.

+### Tables supported

+As of right now, Dreamdata only has use for the `Opportunity`, `Organisation` and `Person` tables - but it would be trivial to add support for other ones and PRs are welcome.

 # config